melli79/mathGames/Readme.md

 Hint: reverse the computation w/o penalty, i.e.

-1. starting from 2 multiply with primes that are less than the current number;
+1. starting from 2 multiply with primes that are at most the current number;
 2. make the tree contain every number only once: starting from 2, you pass on paths on non-decreasing factors.